oracle official Web Site ManualiOracle.it

 Topic (*) : Prog

-Sometimes you do a big query and you don't know anymore if the number of the opened brackets and the number of the closed braket are the same (otherwise surely you'll receive an error from the query during its parsing).
+Sometimes you do a big query and you don't know anymore if the number of the opened brackets and the number of the closed braket are the same (so you could receive an error from the query during its parsing).

-You must do a little plsql program that, having in input the query to check, calculate the number of opened brackets and the number of the closed brackets present in the query.
+You must do a little plsql program that, having in input the query to check, calculate the number of opened brackets and the number of the closed brackets on in the query.

 For example, we want a result (through the dbms_output) such as this: